正文

 1. Death and Identity Are Not Relevant

-In his masterpiece The World as Will and Representation, Arthur Schopenhauer tackled the idea of death perhaps better than anybody before and since.
+, Arthur Schopenhauer tackled the idea of death perhaps better than anybody before and since.

 The fear of death is among the most common anxieties faced by us because it marks the end of what we call life.
 Life is what we know and what we build an identity around, and the idea of having that stripped from us is terrifying.